Treatment for Massachusetts College Students

 - New England Collegiate Recovery Network (CRN): CRN is offered through many campuses and colleges in Massachusetts.

-- Sober Student Network: Offered through Boston University, this network supports students in recovery.
+- Collegiate Recovery Program (CRP): Offered through Boston University, this network supports students in recovery.

 - Recovery Radio Network: This network provides workshops and 12-Step speakers that students can tune in to at any time in privacy.